 Custom House Visitor Centre - Details of the exhibition

-The Visitor Centre is now closed for the winter period.
+The Visitor Centre is closed for operational reasons.

 The four main elements of the exhibition are –